statecharts/statecharts.github.io/_glossary/compound-state.md

 title: Compound state
 oneliner: A state that has one or more substates
 primaryImage: compound-state.svg
-keywords: compound, compound state, substate, composite, composite state, child state, parent state, hierarchy
+keywords: compound, compound state, substate, composite, composite state, child state, parent state, hierarchy, or state
 breadcrumbs:
   - id: state
     name: State